-Work will stop if dust concentrations are above $1.0 \text{ mg/m}^3$ .
+Work will stop if dust concentrations are above 1.0 mg/m3.
 The use of dust suppression measures will be implemented.
 If work is to continue when dust is at these levels, a hazard assessment will be performed by the HSC prior to continuing.
-The findings of the assessment will be used to determine the PPE requirements for dust conditions above 1.0 mg/m.
+The findings of the assessment will be used to determine the PPE requirements for dust conditions above 1.0 mg/m3.

 Although organic substances have not been identified as substances of concern at the Site, OV concentrations will be measured in the worker breathing zone during soil sampling, test pit excavation, and drilling for the purpose of monitoring well installation.
 Background concentrations will be determined upwind of the work area on a daily basis.
 The photoionization detector will be calibrated daily in accordance with the manufacturer's instructions.
 As an additional precaution, work will be suspended if OV concentrations exceed background for a sustained period (one minute) in the worker breathing zone (Level II).
-Personnel decontamination will occur when the potential for the spread of contamination exists.
-A decontamination station will be established in the contamination reduction zone.
-The decontamination station will consist of the following: